Amazing Breast Milk Supply Program

 It can be helpful to massage your breast in between squeezes, to release more milk down.
 It’s up to you whether you hand express from both breasts or just one in each sitting.
 If you prefer to switch between breasts, that is perfectly ok.
 Usually, the recommended time is about 15 minutes for each session.
 If you’re exhausted you can teach your partner or family member and they can do it while you rest.
 Or ask your nurse.

 On the first day, you want to hand express at least 6 times.
-That means you are doing it every 4 hours on the day you gave birth (some might refer to this as day zero).
+That means you are doing it every 4 hours on the day you gave birth.

 This is so important in the beginning, that you don’t want to skip even one session.
 If you can hand express more times, go for it, but aim for at least 6 times.